YannCebron/m68kplugin/docs/features/ide.md

 Provides access to all reference documentation.

-> 💡To search for entries, simply start typing while focus is on the element list on the left.
+> 💡To search for entries, start typing while the focus is on the element list on the left.

 ### Mnemonics